brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 Group has been created, click the blue "Close" button on the confirmation screen and you should see your Auto Scaling Group in the list:

-{% include figure.html path="blog/aws-docker/new-auto-scaling-group.png" caption="Your newly created Auto Scaling Group" %}
+{% include figure.html path="blog/aws-docker/new-auto-scaling-group.png" caption="Your newly created Auto Scaling Group" link_to_full_size_image=true %}

 Initially, the Auto Scaling Group will show 5 "Desired Instances", but 0 actually launched Instances.
 If you wait a minute and refresh the list, the